DiscoverYourTour icon

 Rome in One Day: Perfect Itinerary

-Only have one day in Rome?
-Follow this perfect itinerary covering the Colosseum, Roman Forum, Pantheon, Trevi Fountain, and Spanish Steps for an unforgettable day in the Eternal City.
+Plan one unforgettable day in Rome with this complete itinerary covering the Colosseum, Roman Forum, Pantheon, Trevi Fountain and Spanish Steps.

 If you want to explore even more neighborhoods, read our guide to the best neighborhoods in Rome.